itinstructor/Asgard/README.md

 Asgard is a Graphical User Interface (GUI) for [Thor](https://github.com/AngelLM/Thor) designed and programmed with [PySide6](https://pypi.org/project/PySide6/).

+This repository was cloned from [Asgard by AngelLM](https://github.com/AngelLM/Asgard), the original author.

 * Key features:
   *  User-friendly Graphical Interface
   *  Forward Kinematics implementation (1st version)